JetBrains/TeamCity.VSTest.TestAdapter/README.md

 To support the TeamCity integration:

-* Add NuGet reference to the [TeamCity Test Adapter](https://www.nuget.org/packages/TeamCity.VSTest.TestAdapter) to turn on the TeamCity integration.
+* Add the NuGet reference to the [TeamCity Test Adapter](https://www.nuget.org/packages/TeamCity.VSTest.TestAdapter) to turn on the TeamCity integration.

 ## Example of test solution